-Password: the password you set when creating the email account in your cPanel
+Password: the password you or your administrator set when creating the email account in your cPanel

-Incoming Mailserver: mail.domain.com (note: replace domain.com with your domain)
+Incoming Mailserver: mail.yourdomain.com (note: replace yourdomain.com with your domain)

-Outgoing Mailserver: ISP outgoing mail server (port 25) OR mail.domain.com (port 587)
+Outgoing Mailserver: ISP outgoing mail server (port 25 default) OR mail.yourdomain.com (set port to 587)

-If you’re using our outgoing mail server (mail.domain.com), please ensure “Outgoing Mailserver requires authentication” is enabled, in “More Settings”, “Outgoing Server” tab.
+If you’re using our outgoing mail server (mail.yourdomain.com), please ensure “Outgoing Mailserver requires authentication” is enabled, in “More Settings”, “Outgoing Server” tab.

 During configuration in your email client, you will have the option of setting the mailserver type.
 You can use either POP or IMAP depending on your needs.

 Do not alter any existing Email accounts in Outlook, but you might need to view the properties of an existing Email account to see the existing ISP’s Outgoing Mail Server.
 If possible use this for your Outgoing Mail Server, if you have trouble with that, then try the mail.yourdomain.com.au with a Port change for your Outgoing Mail Server settings (as explained above).